-- 5.26 Any proposed change of use (or extension of) a HMO should not have an unacceptable impact on the levels of amenity that existing neighbouring residents can reasonably expect to enjoy. - 5.27 This is particularly relevant when considering the use of semi-detached or terraced properties, properties in narrow streets or densely developed areas where potential impact is likely to be more concentrated and directly affecting neighbouring residents.
+- 5.31 Any proposed change of use (or extension of) a HMO should not have an unacceptable impact on the levels of amenity that existing neighbouring residents can reasonably expect to enjoy. - 5.32 This is particularly relevant when considering the use of semi-detached or terraced properties, properties in narrow streets or densely developed areas where potential impact is likely to be more concentrated and directly affecting neighbouring residents. - 5.33 Where relevant, details of sound insulation measures shall be provided with planning applications.
+These details should demonstrate that any noise arising from the use of the dwelling as a HMO would not have an adverse impact upon the amenity of adjacent residents.